-- An inspection of the vehicle has to be performed at each handing point. - If the circumstances render the inspection difficult (dirt, snow, etc...), it has to be noted on the inspection documents.
+- An inspection of the vehicle has to be performed at each handover point, but it depends on the contractual agreements. - If the circumstances render the inspection difficult (dirt, snow, etc.), it has to be noted on the inspection documents. - If an inspection is not possible within the agreed time frame (usually 24 hours) due to the dirty vehicle condition or extreme weather circumstances, the customer should be notified to agree on washing of the vehicles or to agree upon an extended acceptance period to perform the inspection.